 Some women are experts at wielding a curling iron.
 Others can braid with lightning speed and precision.
 We are not those women (though we’ve certainly tried on occasion).
 Thankfully, with the right cut you can get by with minimal effort and still look put-together.
-Here, some of our favorite ladies and their wonderfully simple (but no less chic) styles.
+Here, 12 of our favorite ladies and their wonderfully simple (but no less chic) low-maintenance haircuts.

 There is perhaps no one who epitomizes laid-back beauty more than Jen Aniston.
 She’s been rocking long, face-framing layers for years now and we can’t blame her.
 It’s always flattering and requires little more than a trim every few months.

-Or keep your hair all one length for a clean look.
+You can also skip the layers altogether and keep your hair one length for a polished look.
 It’s particularly great for super-straight or thinner strands (as blunt ends create the illusion of fullness).

 If volume is of top concern to you, skip the layers and opt for crisp, blunt ends instead.
 To keep things from looking matronly, ask for a little angling in the front and then all you have to do (beyond a quick round-brush blow-dry) is a cute little tuck behind the ears.

 Again, if you're not ready to go shorter, you may feel more comfortable with getting longer, deeper layers that are cut on the inside to give your hair more definition, while still keeping the lengths fresh and bouncy.
 Tip: Apply a volumizing mousse to damp roots before drying the area in the opposite direction of your part.

 Last but not least, the easiest cut to style of all: a buzz cut (aka the big chop).
 Yes, you will need to stay on top of regular trims to keep things short, but on the day-to-day, the buzz cut is as hands off as it gets.